-Canadian freelancers should note that to take when it comes to GST/HST, there is a Small Supplier Exemption which you can apply for if you make less than $30,000 annually.
+Canadian freelancers should also note that when it comes to GST/HST, there is a Small Supplier Exemption which you can apply for, but only if you make less than $30,000 annually.

 Any income you generate from freelancing must be declared on your income tax.
 As a freelancer in Canada, you declare your freelancing payments as business income on the Form T2125.

-The Form T2125 is part of your T1 tax return.
-If your business is a sole proprietorship or partnership, you’ll file a T1 business income tax form.
-This is the same income tax return you use to file your personal income taxes.
+Form T2125 is part of your T1 tax return.
+If your business is a sole proprietorship or partnership, you’ll file a T1 business income tax form—the same income tax return you use to file your personal income taxes.

-A contractor or self-employed person who provides services to a larger company may receive a T4A from them, which shows how much the contractor was paid.
-For those filing a T4 or T4A, they must be filed by April 30.
+A contractor or self-employed person who provides services to a larger company may be sent a T4A form, which shows how much the contractor was paid.
+For those filing a T4 or T4A, your deadline is April 30.
 However, if you’re filing a T2125, the deadline is June 17.

-NB: If you owe money to the CRA, it has to be paid by April 30 — no matter what form you’re submitting!
+NB: If you owe money to the CRA, it has to be paid by April 30 — no matter what type of form you’re submitting!

 Still feeling a little overwhelmed?
 If you don’t fancy filing your taxes by yourself, don’t worry, there are other options.
 Agencies like H&R Block or TurboTax do all the work for you, once you can provide the necessary documentation.